It’s a legal requirement to have insurance when you take your car out on the road, but it’s up to you to choose which level of cover you want.

 Third party cover is the most basic type of car insurance, and the minimum level of cover that a car owner needs to have if they want to drive in the UK.

-If you have third party car insurance, any damage done to vehicles other than your own is covered, assuming the incident was your fault.
-This means that the insurer will pay for repairs to other vehicles if you cause an accident that damages them.
-Personal injury claims are also covered, so the policy will pay out if, for example, you injure another motorist, a passenger in your or someone else’s car, or a cyclist or pedestrian.
-If the other driver is at fault, they or their insurance provider will pay for the damage instead.
+If you have third party car insurance, and have an accident that was your fault, any damage done to vehicles other than your own is covered.
+Personal injury claims are also covered, so the policy will usually pay out if, for example, you injure another motorist, a passenger in your or someone else’s car, or a cyclist or pedestrian.
+If the other driver is at fault, they or their insurance provider should pay for the damage instead.

-Damage to property such as lamp posts or someone’s garden wall may also be covered, though you should check the exact terms of the policy if you’re unsure.
+Damage to property such as lamp posts or someone’s garden wall may also be covered, though you should check the exact terms of your policy if you’re unsure.

 Third party car insurance does not cover costs relating to injuries to yourself or damage to your own car.
 If you have personal injury costs or car repair costs from an accident where someone else was at fault, their third party insurance should cover it.
 However, if these costs arise from an accident that was your fault, you will have to pay them yourself.
 Third party insurance does not cover you if your car is stolen or damaged in other ways.